 Mistborn Trilogy by Brandon Sanderson

-This series has grown well beyond its original trilogy (into 8? books?
-I’m not sure?) but the first 3 books stand alone as an epic series of a world unraveling.
-In a world riddled with falling ash with its people barely struggling to survive, the tight-fisted, mysterious Lord Ruler is the only thing keeping the Final Empire, and the literal world, together.
-Except, that’s not how the Skaa, the slave class, see it.
-Desperate to use the potential of the Mistborn, people blessed with extraordinary power, to upend their world, half-skaa Kelsior takes it upon himself to set things right.
+Riddled with falling ash, its people barely struggling to survive, the tight-fisted, mysterious Lord Ruler is the only thing keeping the Final Empire, and the literal world, together.
+Except, the slave class Skaa don’t see it that way.
+Desperate to use the potential of the Mistborn, people blessed with extraordinary power, to upend their world, half-Skaa Kelsior takes it upon himself to set things right.

 Shades of Magic Trilogy by V.E.
 Schwab